Manchester Township High School: Athletics

 Manchester Township High School Hawks compete in Division B South of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties, along the Jersey Shore.
 The league operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 718 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
 The school was classified by the NJSIAA as Group II South for football for 2024–2026, which included schools with 514 to 685 students.

 The boys track team won the indoor track state championship in Group II in 1998 and 2003.

 The boys track team won the Group II indoor relay state championship in 1998.

-The boys track team won the Group II spring / outdoor track state championship in 1998.
+The boys' track team won the Group II spring / outdoor track state championship in 1998.

-The boys bowling team won the overall state championship in 2003 and won the Group II state championship in 2010.
+The boys' bowling team won the overall state championship in 2003 and won the Group II state championship in 2010.

 The softball team won the Group II state championship in 2003, defeating James Caldwell High School by a score of 1-0 in the tournament final.

 The baseball team won the 2003 South Jersey Group II state sectional title.

 The girls bowling team has been Group II state champions eight consecutive times, from 2009 to 2016, and won the Group I title in 2020; the team's nine state titles are ranked second in the state.
 The team has won the Tournament of Champions, the sport's overall state championship, in 2009, 2012 and 2014.
 Manchester was the first team to win three titles in the Tournament of Champions, which was introduced in 2007.

-The girls basketball team won the Group II state championship in 2019, defeating runner-up Lincoln High School in the tournament final.
+The girls' basketball team won the Group II state championship in 2019, defeating runner-up Lincoln High School in the tournament final.
 With the 2020 group finals cancelled as a result of COVID-19, the team was declared as the South II regional champion.

 Administration

-The school's principal is Dennis Adams.
+The school's principal is Jamie Brown.
 His core administration team includes the three vice principals.